Nazek-Altayeb/kush-library/README.md

 -   Colleagues  were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Fixed Bugs
-- Space between sections in the Home page breaks in small devices, probelm was fixed after adding css class 'container-fluid' in each section.
+- Space between sections in the Home page breaks in small devices, problem was fixed after adding bootstrap class 'container-fluid' in each section.
 - Cards in the Gallery page were not looking the same, this is fixed later by the use of twelve column system and some css custom classes.

 # Deployment